Rural Health Disparities Lab

 About the Lab

-In the Rural Health Disparities (RHD) Lab, we conduct high-impact research on rural-urban and within rural health disparities in the US that have implications for policy, practice, and implementation.
+In the Rural Health Disparities (RHD) Lab, we conduct research on rural-urban and within rural health disparities in the US that have implications for policy, practice, and implementation.
 A key focus of the lab is on how place helps shape health outcomes.
 This includes accounting for differences in policy contexts, environmental exposures, built environments, economic contexts, and measures of rurality in explaining health disparities across place.
 To do this, we use spatial and multi-level modeling techniques of primary and secondary data.
 Current research activities in the RHD Lab are in the following interrelated topical areas:

 - Rural Health in a Changing Climate

 - Fundamental Determinants of Racial, Ethnic and Spatial Disparities in Rural Health

 In addition, the RHD Lab also creates space for graduate and undergraduate students interested in rural health disparities to develop their skills, network with scholars, and explore academic and non-academic careers related to rural health equity.

 Current Graduate and Undergraduate Students:

-- Sign-up to receive monthly emails about upcoming RHD Lab Meetings where we'll hear from scholars and practitioners working on rural health disparities and health equity.
-Graduate and undergraduate students are welcome.
+- Sign-up to receive emails about rural health research opportunities, rural health in the news, and recent activity in the Lab.
 To sign up, please email Dr. Danielle Rhubart at firstname.lastname@example.org to be added to the email list.

 - Join the RHD Lab as an undergraduate research assistant to get experience.
 Undergraduate RAs can volunteer with the lab or receive credit via BBH 494 or honor’s thesis credit.
 To submit an application, please download the